hello-robot/stretch_tutorials/getting_started.md

 Hello Robot utilizes Ubuntu, an open-source Linux operating system, for the Stretch RE1 platform.
 If you are unfamiliar with the operating system, we encourage you to review a [tutorial](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) provided by Ubuntu.
 Additionally, the Linux command line, BASH, is used to execute commands and is needed to run ROS on the Stretch robot.
 Here is a [tutorial](https://ryanstutorials.net/linuxtutorial/) on getting started with BASH.

-## Installing Noetic on Stretch
+## Creating Workspace
-Instructions on installing Noetic can be found in our open-source [installation guide](https://github.com/hello-robot/stretch_ros/blob/dev/noetic/install_noetic.md).
-Then create a catkin workspace for your ROS packages.
+Create a catkin workspace for your ROS packages.
 Here is an [installation guide for creating a workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).
 Once your system is set up, clone the [stretch_tutorials](https://github.com/hello-robot/stretch_tutorials) to your workspace and build the package in your workspace.
 This can be done by copying the commands below and pasting them into your terminal.

 ```bash
 cd ~/catkin_ws/src